 - swirl rubber stamp

-Paint half the boxes red and half green.
+First, paint half the boxes red and half green.
 They’ll need at least 2 coats.
 Let dry in between coats.
 Paint inside and out.
 Find bingo numbers to coincide with the days of Advent.
 I didn’t have bingo numbers for some of the days so I cut the squares out of the old bingo cards, too.
 Lay out boxes, alternating between red and green.
 For now, just lay the numbers on the boxes.
 Don’t glue them down yet.

 Cut rectangles of scrapbook papers, vintage wrapping papers, or music to fit inside the boxes.
 Choose your images.
 Digitally edit if needed (crop, or change to black and white or sepia tones).
 Size photos to fit the boxes and print.

 Collect all your paper scraps and trims.
 Tear some of the papers and use the patterned scissors for others.
 Play with these and the images until you’re happy with how they look.
 Stamp swirls on some of the papers and photos.
 Ink some of the edges.
 Glue everything down.
 I also covered the entire box with decoupage glue before adding the dimensional pieces.

 Punch a small hole in the top of each.
 Thread a ribbon, string, chenille stem, or ornament hook through each.
 Print Scripture verses, cut, roll up, and put one inside each box.
 We displayed ours on an evergreen garland on our staircase.
 Beginning December 1 open one box each day and read the Scripture verse inside.